 “Fuck off.
 The fuck you doing?”
 I roared, as I raised my fists.
-There were four of them around me.
+There were four carers around me.
 Two lads holding onto me, while two girls were cleaning me.

 “Get the fuck away from me.”
 I screamed.

 “Michael, love, I need to clean you.
 You’re dirty.”
 A young blonde girl said.

 “Alice, hurry up, so we can get out of here.”
 One of the men holding me said.
 I tried to punch him and missed.

 “Michael, I want to wash you too.
 Is that okay?”

 I thought for a few seconds and nodded.

 “Okay, love, can you take your shirt off?”

 I pulled off my shirt and threw it on the floor, before grasping back onto the red armchair.
 Alice ran a wet towel over my chest.
 I growled and tried to hit her, but I was too slow.
 She towel-dried me, before letting me sit back on my bed.
 Two of the people left, leaving Alice and a beanpole of a lad whose name badge read David.
 David scooped up my ripped shirt and gave me a new one, while Alice combed my hair.